Autonomous vehicles are an exciting new technology feared by some and embraced by others.

 What was once only found in science-fiction is now making its way to a highway near you.
 For better or worse, driverless vehicles represent the next leap forward for the transportation industry.

 Technology has made peoples’ lives easier since the beginning of recorded history.
 Once the digital age took hold, the possibilities for refining even the most basic aspects of everyday life became apparent.
-It was only a matter of time before techonology found it’s way to driving.
+It was only a matter of time before technology found it’s way to driving.

 Technology’s main purpose has always been to make our lives easier.
 If you value the convenience of mobile phones or have benefitted from cutting-edge medical procedures, you know firsthand how helpful technology can be.

 Most vehicles manufactured today include computers in some form.
-Solutions like back-up cameras, swerve detection, and braking assistance all involve computers.
+Solutions like remote starters, back-up cameras, swerve detection, and braking assistance all involve computers.
 These technologies were the foundation for the development of driverless vehicles.
 These innovations have helped improve road safety and cut down on accidents.

 Many people look back at the technologies of the past and note how they evolved into the solutions we enjoy today.
 You may have noticed that vehicles, even those meant to be driven by humans, have changed significantly in recent decades.